BLACK FRIDAY!

 The author of this blog post is Maria Spantidi.

 Language Mentoring provides a complete guide for learning any language using simple and often free resources on the internet and in bookshops.
-It was founded by polyglot, language mentor and author of this website, Lýdia Machová, PhD., in 2016.
+It was founded by polyglot, language mentor and author of this website, Lýdia Hric Machová, PhD., in 2016.
 She's learned 9 languages by herself and she adds another one every other year.
 Her philosophy is that everybody can learn a language regardless talent, age or other qualities – if they know how to do it.

 HAND ON HEART, WHAT’S THE LEVEL OF YOUR FOREIGN LANGUAGE?